Career Outfitters service

 - A shirt or blouse

 - A matched suit means matching pants and jacket, or matching skirt and jacket.

 - The clothing is yours to keep.

-- Of course whether you are able to find a full outfit that works for you will depend on what has been donated to our inventory.
+- As stated, our inventory is donated, and the career closet is not a retail store.
+Whether you are able to find a full outfit that works for you will depend on what is within our inventory at the time of your appointment.

 We are grateful to the community for the many donations we have received for Career Outfitters.
 We could not offer this service without donations!